An abortion or termination of pregnancy, or termination, is a procedure to end a pregnancy so it does not result in the birth of a baby.

 The type of abortion will depend on individual factors, including the duration of the pregnancy.

 Early medical abortion.
 This may be appropriate for women up to the ninth week of pregnancy.
-Two medicines are taken 48 hours apart to cause a miscarriage.
+Two drugs are taken 48 hours apart to cause a miscarriage.

 Vacuum aspiration or suction termination.
 This may be carried out between the 7th and 15th week of pregnancy.
 The cervix is dilated before a suction device is used to remove the foetus from the womb under local or general anaesthetic.